The following is a review of Long Shot — Directed by Jonathan Levine.

 The following is a review of Eddie The Eagle, produced by Matthew Vaughn.

-Based on a true story, Eddie The Eagle follows the famous titular Olympian, Michael ‘Eddie’ Edwards (played by Taron Egerton) and shows us just how he became an Olympic Ski Jumper.
-Eddie The Eagle is an excellent sports biopic, and while it is very clichéd and safe, Taron Egerton and Hugh Jackman elevate the story to a whole new level. (more…)
+Based on a true story, Eddie The Eagle follows the famous titular Olympian, Michael ‘Eddie’ Edwards (played by Taron Egerton), and shows us exactly how he became an Olympic Ski Jumper.
+Eddie The Eagle is an excellent sports biopic, and while it is very clichéd and safe, Taron Egerton and Hugh Jackman elevate the story to a whole new level.
+Continue reading “REVIEW: Eddie The Eagle (2016)”→

 The following is a review of Blue Mountain State: The Rise of Thadland, available on iTunes now.